MimShin/rubik/README.md

 # rubik
-Trying to solve Rubik cube using golang
+Trying to solve Rubik's cube using golang without looking at other people's work just for fun!